kestra-io/docs/content/blogs/2024-10-08-dbt-kestra.md

 ## Conclusion

 With Kestra, you get a complete platform for orchestrating and scaling dbt workflows.
-From syncing code with Git and scaling runs dynamically to event-driven triggers and enhanced file management, Kestra provides the tools you need to handle even the most demanding dbt projects.
+From syncing code with Git and scaling runs dynamically to event-driven triggers and reliable code versioning, Kestra provides the tools you need to handle even the most complex dbt projects.

-Whether you’re a data engineer looking for more control over resource allocation or an analytics engineer wanting a straightforward way to manage code changes, Kestra has you covered.
+Whether you’re a data engineer looking for more control over resource allocation or an analytics engineer wanting a straightforward way to edit dbt code with Git integration, Kestra has you covered.
 Check out our dbt plugin documentation for more details.